 Client : University of Amsterdam / Institute of Advanced Studies

-Program : mix of workspaces
+Program : offices and workspaces

 Area : 600 m2